 The duties of this position include:

-- managing office processes and information flow on behalf of the CLO by screening and prioritizing incoming requests, email, mail and telephone calls, flagging priority and urgent matters and directing routine matters to other staff;
+- Managing office processes and information flow on behalf of the CLO by screening and prioritizing incoming requests, email, mail and telephone calls, flagging priority and urgent matters and directing matters to other staff as appropriate.

-- maintaining a complex, interactive calendar system for the CLO, liaising with department managers and other Law Society staff to schedule meetings and conference calls;
+- Maintaining a complex, interactive calendar system for the CLO, liaising with Law Society directors, department managers and other staff to schedule meetings and conference calls.

-- coordinating and prioritizing meetings with lawyers in our community, regulatory bodies and other key stakeholders;
+- Coordinating and prioritizing meetings and conference calls with lawyers in our community, regulatory bodies and other key stakeholders.

-- drafting routine correspondence for the CLO’s review and signature based on careful review of documents, information and notes provided;
+- Drafting routine correspondence for the CLO’s review and signature.

-To apply, please email a resume and cover letter to firstname.lastname@example.org.
-The closing date for this competition is March 21, 2014.
+To apply, please email a resume and cover letter to email@example.com with the subject line: Executive Assistant, CLO.
+The closing date for this competition is October 28, 2016.
 We thank all applicants for their interest; however, only those candidates selected for an interview will be contacted.